111. Teaching and Learning and Teaching Evaluation

 ii. that under existing University policies, the statements are grounds for disciplinary action and hence whether confidentiality of USRI should be breached and the provisions in Section 91.3.2 and/or 91.3.3 of the Protocol invoked.
 (GFC 28 FEB 2000)

-If the identity of the author is disclosed, the Provost and Vice-President (Academic) shall notify the author of the statements.
-The Provost and Vice-President (Academic) shall also notify any individuals mentioned in the statements.
+If the identity of the author is disclosed, the Provost and Vice-President (Academic) will notify the author of the statements.
+The Provost and Vice-President (Academic) will also notify any individuals mentioned in the statements.
 (GFC 28 FEB 2000)

-E. The Universal Student Ratings of Instruction questionnaire shall use the rating scale
+E. The Universal Student Ratings of Instruction questionnaire will use the rating scale

 Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree (EXEC 29 MAR 1999)